Neuroadaptive training research & applications

-functional Near-Infrared Spectroscopy (fNIRS)
+What is functional Near-Infrared Spectroscopy (fNIRS)?

 Functional near-infrared spectroscopy (fNIRS) is a non-invasive brain imaging technique that measures brain activity by detecting changes in blood oxygen levels.
 It works by shining near-infrared light into the brain and measuring how much light is absorbed or reflected.
 Since oxygenated and deoxygenated blood absorb light differently, fNIRS can estimate the levels of oxygen in the blood, which are linked to brain activity.
 In simpler terms, fNIRS is a method that helps us understand how the brain works by tracking blood oxygen changes when we think, make decisions, or perform tasks.